415 series: 415-100 series

 This subseries was introduced in 1978, and most of the trains are operated by JR Kyushu, although a few trainsets were operated by JR East on the Jōban Line (the latter were withdrawn in March 2007, again in favour of the E531 series trains).
 The 415-100 series trainsets were built in the same exterior style as the 113-2000 series trains, but the seat pitch for transverse seating was increased from 1,420 mm to 1,490 mm, and toilets were fitted only in the KuHa 411-200 cars.

 Kyushu

 The first 415-100 series sets allocated to Kyushu were 4-car units delivered from September 1978.
 These were formed KuHa 411-100 + MoHa 415-100 + MoHa 414-100 + KuHa 411-200.
 Some sets later received life-extension refurbishment with transverse seating replaced by longitudinal seating.

 415-500 series

 The 415-500 sub-series was introduced from January 1982 on the Jōban Line, based at Katsuta Depot.
 These units had all longitudinal seating.
 Five 4-car sets were transferred to Minami-Fukuoka Depot in 1987 for use on Kagoshima Main Line duties, but these were all transferred to Kagoshima Depot by March 2007.
 A further two 4-car sets were transferred from JR East to JR Kyushu, entering service in March 2009.

-After serving for more than a decade in service, the remaining cars in this subseries are set to undergo retirement after the timetable revision on 23 September 2022.
+After serving for more than a decade in service, the remaining cars in this subseries were retired following the timetable revision on 23 September 2022.